Dr. Stephanie Farrell

 Project Coordinator (2016 – present)

-Alexandra Longo is Senior Program Manager of Education and Career Development at the American Society for Engineering Education, where she has worked since January 2016.
+Alexandra Sharpe is Senior Program Manager of Education and Career Development at the American Society for Engineering Education, where she has worked since January 2016.
 In her role at ASEE, she manages the development, planning, and execution of face-to-face stakeholder meetings on virtual career development offerings.
 Alexandra’s work on this project includes managing the VCP recruitment and onboarding process, coordinating online meetings for VCP members, and overseeing the planning and implementation of online Safe Zone Ally Training workshops.
 Prior to joining ASEE, Alexandra worked at various nonprofit organizations in education and outreach roles.
 Alexandra holds a M.A. in Museum Studies from Seton Hall University, where her studies focused on Museum Education, and a B.A. in History from Rider University.
 Alexandra is an avid reader and is passionate about education in all forms.

 Co-Principal Investigator (2015 – 2017)